Variational Sequential Optimal Experimental Design using Reinforcement Learning: Problem formulation

-\begin{theorem}[One-point estimate equivalence] $U_T(\pi)=\dU_T(\pi)=\dU_I(\pi)=U_I(\pi)$ for any policy $\pi$. \end{theorem} A proof is provided in \cref{app:one_point_expected_utility}.
-Hence, both the original sOED and one-point estimate formulations, using either TIG or IIG, induce the same sOED problem.
-We note that for $\dU_I(\pi)$, all the intermediate posteriors cancel out and only the prior $p(\cdot)$ (i.e. $p(\cdot|I_0)$) and the final posterior $p(\cdot|I_N)$ survive.
-However, working with intermediate posteriors in the incremental rewards can lead to denser rewards that improves numerical performance \cite{blau2022optimizing}.
-For any expected utility form, the prior term $p(\cdot)$ may be omitted since it would only result in an objective shift and not affect the arg-max (\cref{app:omit_prior}).
-For cases when the prior is difficult to compute (e.g., prior-predictive $p(z_m) = \int_{\Theta,\mathcal{H}}p(\theta_m,\eta_m)\,p(z_m|\theta_m,\eta_m)\,d\theta_m\,d\eta_m$ that needs to marginalize out $\theta_m$ and $\eta_m$), we will drop the prior term and use the shifted expected utility {for policy optimization}.
+\begin{theorem}[One-point equivalence] $U_T(\policy)=\check{U}_T(\policy)=\check{U}_I(\policy)=U_I(\policy)$ for any policy $\policy$. \end{theorem} A proof is provided in \cref{app:one_point_expected_utility}.
+Hence, both the original sOED and one-point formulations, using either TIG or IIG, induce the same sOED problem.

+\begin{remark} For $\check{U}_I(\policy)$, under the summation, all intermediate posteriors cancel out and only the prior terms $p(\cdot)$ and the final posterior terms $p(\cdot|\Info_N)$ survive.
+However, working with intermediate posteriors in the incremental rewards can lead to denser rewards that improves numerical performance \cite{blau2022optimizing}. \end{remark}

+\begin{remark} For any expected utility form, the prior terms $p(\cdot)$ may be omitted since they are independent of $\policy$ and would only shift the expected utility without affecting the maximizer (\cref{app:omit_prior}).
+Therefore, when the prior is difficult to compute (e.g., the prior-predictive $p(z_m)$ in \cref{eq:prior_predictive} that needs to marginalize out $\Param_m$ and $\Nuis_m$), we will drop that prior term when optimizing the policy. \end{remark}

-\section{Variational sequential optimal experimental design (vsOED)}
+\subsection{Variational sequential optimal experimental design (vsOED)}

-The one-point estimates proposed in \cref{sec:one_point_utility} still require posterior density evaluations.
-Inspired by~\cite{Foster2019}, we replace the true posteriors $p(\cdot|I_k)$ with variational posterior approximations $q(\cdot|I_k;\phi_{(\cdot)})$, forming a lower bound estimator to the expected utility.
-The 1) \emph{variational-one-point-TIG} becomes